danghieuthang/maui-learning/Tutorials/XAML.md

 </Grid>
 ```

-## Platform differences

-.NET MAUI apps can customize UI appearance on a per-platform basis.
+- **Platform differences**: .NET MAUI apps can customize UI appearance on a per-platform basis.
 This can be achieved in XAML using the OnPlatform and On classes:

 ```xml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"